Nature’s Variety Instinct canned dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a significant amount of meat.

-Nature’s Variety Instinct is a grain-free canned dog food using a notable amount of novel meats as its main sources of animal protein, thus earning the brand 5 stars.
+Nature’s Variety Instinct is a grain-free, meat-based canned dog food using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a nice kibble to go with this product may wish to visit our review of Nature’s Variety Instinct dry dog food.